colrich/educates-buildservice/workshops/lab-et-workshop-playground/workshop/content/02-workshop-base-images.md

 Although there are multiple workshop images, the training portal instance has been configured to only allow you to run one at a time.
 The workshop session using that workshop image will also only be created on demand.

-Open up a separte browser window for the training portal instance for the playground.
+Open up a separate browser window for the training portal instance for the playground.

 ```dashboard:open-url
 url: {{ingress_protocol}}://{{session_namespace}}-labs.{{ingress_domain}}